mhannum72/mylunch/README.md

 todo
 ====

+* There's still a lingering bug with the nomeal display picture on the grid- pic page.

+* Fix the nomeal size

+* Animate the 'getting larger' part of adding a bigger picture.

+* Adds are weird - it looks like if it's bigger, it will stretch the current picture.
+This might just be a nomeal phenomenon ..

 * Animate-in the no-meal icon.
 TODO: maybe don't tweak the heights?

 * Instead of relying on jquery finds, keep a golden copy of a single find in